 I know that you don’t want just any jack leg welder making a weld on a 36” high pressure steam line that will kill everybody old enough to die if it ruptures.
 I get it.
 I do.

-After many, many meetings at convention rooms in expensive hotels , (where the employers of the committee members are paying the bill), and after many, many arguments where hairs are split and then split again, the guy with the strongest personality gets his way and the welding code finally gets published after several years.
+After many, many meetings at convention rooms in expensive hotels , (where the employers of the committee members are paying the bill), and after many, many arguments where hairs are split and then split again, the members with the strongest personalities gets their way and the welding code finally gets published after several years.

-Then the folks in the field read the code and think to themselves “holy shit, we will never be able to do this”.
+Then the folks in the field read the code and think to themselves “holy crap, we will never be able to do this”.